TouchTunes/Montreal-website/src/posts/about_fr.md

 ---
-title: About page
+title: À propos de nous
 page: about
-layout: about.html
+layout: about_fr.html
 ---

 TouchTunes Montreal :: About page